-In order to ensure a multifaceted and active network, CEMES has initiated the formation and consolidation of four research groups, who will run in the period 2017-2019.
-Read about the CEMES research groups 2017-'19 here.
+In order to ensure a multifaceted and active network, CEMES has initiated the formation and consolidation of five research groups, which will run in the period from 2020-2022.

 CEMES engages in interdisciplinary and international networks with other research centres in the field of European studies.